asdfqrt/Autophase/README.md

 metadata.csv must contain "path" and "primary_microconstituent" values of dataset

-Or, you can just use sameple files in this repository for
+Or, you can just use sameple files in this repository for quick testing

 ## Train
 Run